Serrano people: American Colonization

 In 1867 the Yuhaviatam band of Serrano were the victims of a massacre conducted by American settlers of the San Bernardino Valley, during a 32-day campaign at Chimney Rock.
 The massacre was a response to a raid, probably carried out by Chemehuevi, on a white settlement at Lake Arrowhead, during which buildings were burned.
 Three American ranch hands were killed at a ranch called Los Flores in Summit Valley, near present-day Hesperia.
 Tribal leader Santos Manuel led the survivors from the mountains to the valley, where they established permanent residence adjacent to the hot springs near present-day Highland.

 In 1891 the United States established the San Manuel Reservation for the Serrano people, which took its name to honor of Chief Santos Manuel.

 The Serrano historically lived in the San Bernardino Mountains and into the San Bernardino Valley, and later extended northwest through east into the Mojave Desert, and west into the San Gabriel Mountains, the Sierra Pelona Mountains, and the southern Tehachapi Mountains.

 The Serrano populated the San Bernardino Mountains and extended northwest into the Mojave River area of the Mojave Desert and west into the Tejon Creek watershed in the Tehachapi Mountains.
 The Serrano populations along Tejon Creek were identified as the Cuahajai or Cuabajay, their exonyms by the neighboring Mojave tribe.
 Mountain camps were used for hunting.
 One such encampment was accidentally unearthed by the U.S. Forest Service fighting a wildfire in 2003 near Baldwin Lake.
 Uncovered were artifacts of non-local jasper and obsidian, ash and charcoal, grinding stones, and fire pits possibly dating back 1,000 years.

 Serrano villages included Akxawiet, Cucamonga, Homhoabit, Jurumpa, Juyubit, Muscupiabit, Topapaibit (Victorville), Guapiabit (Hesperia), Paso del Cajon, San Benito, San Gorgonio, San Pascual, (Rancho) San Timoteo, Temeku (Rancheria), Tolocabi, and Yucaipa.

 Contemporary use of Traditional Knowledge

 The modern Yuhaaviatam of San Manuel Nation maintains ancient trade relations with local Californian groups such as the Yurok.
 San Manuel Public Relations Manager, Jenna Brady, believes that these ancient trade relations should be maintained to both stimulate cultural growth and to stimulate economic security for Indigenous Californian groups.
 The tribe is currently analyzing prospects of new and ongoing inter-tribal relations, based on historic trade relations.

+Culture

+The food sources for the Serrano people varied based on their habitat, whether in the foothills or the desert.
+The desert-dwelling tribe relied on honey mesquite, pine nuts, yucca, and fruits from cacti.
+In contrast, those residing in the foothills primarily consumed acorns.
+The foothills and mountainous regions were home to numerous animals that the Serrano utilized for sustenance.
+Specialized hunting groups were organized to pursue deer, mountain sheep, and antelope.
+Smaller game, including rabbits and various rodents, were captured using traps or curved throwing sticks.
+Certain birds were also hunted for food, with quail being the most significant among the game birds for the Serrano.
+Additionally, chia seeds, played a crucial role in the tribe's food supply.